Vintage Print vs Later Print Photography Appraisal: How Print Date Changes Value

 Go straight to the photograph-specialist directory when the object is clearly a photographic print and you need help with vintage-versus-later-print evidence, attribution, and condition review.

-Use the 20th-century photography directory when the work is already scoped to modern or postwar photographs and period-market expertise is likely to matter.
+Use the 20th-century photography directory when the work is modern or postwar and period-market expertise matters.

 Keep the prints guide as a comparison page when the owner is still distinguishing photographs from editioned prints, posters, or other works on paper.